andrescorrada/ground-truth-problems-in-business/README.md

 The [Time In Ad-Tech Data Flows](presentations/TimeInAdTechDataFlows.pptx) talk I gave 2015 at DataXu discusses how you can use HyperLogLog to measure the time dynamics of data in a very large industrial database.
 HyperLogLog makes possible measurements extending over three or four months of data that would be incredibly expensive (in time and memory!) to calculate exactly with a formal SQL query.
 ## Papers
-### Ground truth inference in regression tasks
+### When ground truth is unavailable - precision of aerial mappers without knowing the ground truth (literally!)
 The following paper was my initial foray into this problem.
-It considers how to figure out the precision error that multiple maps of the ground (literally!) are making.
-In hindsight, it solves a ground truth inference problem for the regression task.
+It considers how to figure out the precision error that multiple maps of the ground are making.
+In hindsight, you could use the same algebraic set-up of the problem for figuring out the precision error of a collection of regressors.
+This work is notable in that it solves the problem even when the regressors are correlated using ideas from compressed sensing.
+It is a rare algorithm in the field of ground truth inference that can deal with correlated decision makers.
 [Autonomous Geometric Precision Error Estimation in Low-Level Computer Vision Tasks](http://icml2008.cs.helsinki.fi/papers/121.pdf)
-### Ground truth inference for a statistical Unique ID system
+### When ground truth is private - accuracy of a statistical Unique ID system without knowing the identity of the users
-This paper illustrates inferring a statistic of the ground truth when it is private - the true identity of users that arrive at a company that sells a unique ID for Internet users.
+This paper illustrates inferring a statistic of the ground truth when it is private - the true identity of users that arrive at a company that sells a unique ID service.
 This illustrates that it is possible to respect the privacy of users *and* measure the accuracy of your service.
 [Algebra of Ground Truth Inference for Web Unique Identifiers](./papers/bc-id-ground-truth-wsdm-2015.pdf)